sshonosuke/MNAR-spline/README.md

-# MNAR-spline (Bayesian semiparametric estimaton with nonignorable nonresponse)
+# MNAR-spline (Bayesian semiparametric mdoeling of response mechanism for nonignorable missing data)

-This package implements Bayesian semiparametric estimaton for response models, as proposed by the following papers.
+This package implements Bayesian semiparametric modeling of response models, as proposed by the following papers.

 Sugasawa, S., Morikawa, K. and Takahata, K. (2019).
-Bayesian semiparametric estimaton with nonignorable nonresponse. https://arxiv.org/abs/1909.02878
+Bayesian semiparametric mdoeling of response mechanism for nonignorable missing data. https://arxiv.org/abs/1909.02878

 Functions are implemented in BSS-function.R available in the repository.